-Nach Baliye 9: Pooja Banerjee QUITS The Show; Makers Perform Puja To Avoid Injuries
+Nach Baliye 9: Pooja Banerjee QUITS Show; Makers Perform Puja To Avoid Injuries

 Nach Baliye 9 has been in the news since a long time.
 Recently, the show hit the headlines for the wild card entries.
 Madhurima Tuli-Vishal Aditya Singh, Urvashi Rautela-Anuj Sachdeva, Pooja Banerjee-Sandeep Sejwal and Avinash Sachdev-Palak Purswani entered the show as wild card jodis.
-Kasautii Zindagii Kay 2 fans were happy with Pooja's entry, but their happiness is short-lived as the actress has quit the show!
+Kasautii Zindagii Kay 2 fans were happy with Pooja's entry, but their happiness was short-lived as the actress has quit the show!

 It has been just a week, and Pooja is forced to opt out of the show due to her injury.
-The actress has hurt her both her hands and has also sprained a ligament in her left leg.
+The actress has hurt both her hands and has also sprained a ligament in her left leg.

 Sandeep Reveals How Pooja Injured Herself